veeshanr/veeshanr.github.io/pages/research.md

 **Working Papers:**

 1. “Social Capital, Trust, and Collective Action in Post-earthquake Nepal.” (with A.K.
 Bohara) *Under Review*
-2. “Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.” (with V. H. Storr, A.K.
+2. “Ex-post Coping responses and Post-disaster Resilience: A case from the 2015 Nepal earthquake” (with V. H. Storr, A.K.
 Bohara) *Under Review*
-3. “On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts.” *Final Revision Submitted*
+3. “On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts.” *Forthcoming*
 4. “Social entrepreneurship, coproduction, and post-disaster recovery: Evidence from the Dhurmus Suntali Foundation’s Giranchaur Namuna Basti Project in Nepal.” (with V. H. Storr, A.K.
-Bohara) *In submission stage*
+Bohara) *Under Review*
 5. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.” (with N. Khatiwada, A.K.
 Bohara) *Working paper*
 6. “Governing externality with Consent: Ostrom meets Buchanan.” (with Jamal Mamkhezri) *Working paper*